We intend to:

 When they are in Year 3 Catholic children are prepared for their First Holy Communion and the RE syllabus strongly supports our programme of Sacramental preparation for First Reconciliation and Communion.
 This programme runs from November to June with parents, school and parish all having an input.
 During this period meetings for parents and children are held regularly at school and four special celebrations are arranged at Our Lady of Mount Carmel Church as a preparation for First Holy Communion Day in June.
 These meetings and Masses are led by our school Chaplain.

 Liturgy and prayer are an integral part of school life.
 The provision for prayer and liturgy alongside our curriculum promotes our Catholic faith.

 There is whole school, key stage or class collective worship every day.
 These enable us to present themes and ideas to larger groups of children, which draws us together in understanding and agreeing common goals.
 Children play an active part in leading and participating in our worship.
 Visiting speakers are also invited from time to time covering a wide variety of topical, local and international issues.

 We have fortnightly Masses on a Monday, led by our school Chaplain Father Tony Rohan who is the Parish Priest at Our Lady of Mount Carmel Catholic Church and parents and parishioners are welcome to attend.
+Each class leads Mass in turn by reading, praying and singing.
 We also have Masses on special feast days such as Ash Wednesday.